-The Foreign Lands Ambassador Group (FLAG) gives international as well as returned study abroad students the opportunity to share their knowledge of international countries and cultures with local elementary school children.
-In doing so, the program promotes international education, nurtures multi-cultural understanding and friendship, and strengthens the connection between William & Mary students and the local community.
+The Foreign Lands Ambassador Group (FLAG) gives international students the opportunity to share their knowledge of international countries and cultures with local pre-school children and senior community members.
+In doing so, the program promotes international exchange, nurtures cross-cultural understanding and friendship, and strengthens the connection between William & Mary students and the local community.

-Owing to the dedication and support of Rawls Byrd Elementary's Library Media Specialist and FLAG-liaison, Viky Pedigo, the program has blossomed into a weekly exchange that allows our Foreign Lands Ambassadors to share folktales, pictures, songs, and other cultural interests with children in an open and friendly environment.
+Owing to the dedication and support of Rawls Byrd Elementary's Library Media Specialist, Viky Pedigo, the program has blossomed into a weekly exchange that allows our Foreign Lands Ambassadors to share folktales, pictures, songs, and other cultural interests with community members in an open and friendly environment.

 - What is daily life like for children in your country?
 What do they do in their free time?